DannyBoyNYC/6-D3-radar-chart/readme.md

   );
 ```

-We'll need to convert from angle to [x, y] coordinate many times in this chart.
+We'll need to convert from angle to `[x, y]` coordinate many times in this chart.
 Let's create a function that makes that conversion for us.
 Our function will take two parameters:

 1. the angle
-1. the offset
+2. the offset

 and return the `[x,y]` coordinates of a point rotated angle radians around the center, and offset time our circle's radius (`dimensions.boundedRadius`).
 This will give us the ability to draw elements at different radii (for example, to draw our precipitation bubbles slightly outside of our temperature chart, we'll offset them by 1.14 times our normal radius length).

+Add this line after the `angleScale`:

 ```js
 const getCoordinatesForAngle = (angle, offset = 1) => [];